Eadred: Administration

 Eadred is one of the few later Anglo-Saxon kings for whom no law code is known to survive, although he may have issued the Hundred Ordinance.
 Ealdormen issued legal judgments on behalf of the king at a local level.
 One example during Eadred's reign concerned the theft of a woman, probably a slave.
 A man called Æthelstan of Sunbury was later found to have her in his possession and could not prove he had acquired her legally.
 He surrendered possession and paid compensation to the owner, but Ealdorman Byrhtferth ordered him to pay his wer (the value of his life) to the king, and when Æthelstan could not pay Byrhtferth required him to forfeit his Sunbury estate.
-In 952 Eadred ordered "a great slaughter" of the people of Thetford in revenge for their murder of Abbot Eadhelm, perhaps of St Augustine's, Canterbury.
+In 952, Eadred ordered "a great slaughter" of the people of Thetford in revenge for their murder of Abbot Eadhelm, perhaps of St Augustine's, Canterbury.
 This was the usual punishment for crimes committed by communities.
 The historian Cyril Hart suggests that Eadhelm may have been trying to establish a new monastery there, against the opposition of the local inhabitants.
 Force was fundamental to West Saxon kings' domination of England, and the historian George Molyneaux sees the Thetford slaughter as an example of their "intermittently unleashed crude but terrifying displays of coercive power".

-The Anglo-Saxon court was peripatetic, travelling round the country, and there was no fixed capital.
+The Anglo-Saxon court was peripatetic, travelling around the country, and there was no fixed capital.
 Like other later Anglo-Saxon kings, Eadred's royal estates were mainly in Wessex and he and his court travelled between them.
 All known locations in Eadred's itinerary were in Wessex, apart from Tanshelf.
 There was also no central treasury, but Eadred did travel with his sacred relics, which were in the custody of his mass priests.
 According to Dunstan's first biographer, Eadred "handed over to Dunstan his most valuable possessions: many land charters, the old treasure of earlier kings, and various riches of his own acquiring, all to be guarded faithfully behind the walls of his monastery".
 However, Dunstan was only one of the people entrusted with Eadred's treasures; there were others such as Wulfhelm, Bishop of Wells.
 When Eadred was dying, he sent for the property so that he could distribute it, but he died before Dunstan arrived with his share.
 Ceremonial was important.
 A charter issued at Easter 949 describes Eadred as "exalted with royal crowns", displaying the king as an exceptional and charismatic character set apart from other men.